Confederation of the Polish Crown: Foreign policy

 It has also been described as antisemitic and anti-Israel.
 It accuses other political parties in Poland of serving the interests of Jews and Israel.
 Since the Gaza War, KKP has accused Israel of committing genocide against the Palestinian people, and has called for the expulsion of Israeli ambassador from Poland.
 Braun interrupted the minute of silence for the Holocaust victims in the European Parliament by repeatedly requesting to pray for the victims of 'Jewish-conducted genocide in Gaza' instead.
 Braun was criticized by other MEPs - Łukasz Kohut called him a "disgusting creature" and Bert-Jan Ruissen called for the "highest possible sanction" against Braun, while the European Jewish Congress described his behaviour as "vile display of antisemitism in the heart of European democracy."
 Braun responded to the criticism by stating that "apparently all victims are equal, but some are more equal than others".
 The KKP does not recognize the existence of Israel, considering it to be an illegal occupier of Palestine and calling for a deportation of Israeli Jews from the region.

+Regarding the 2026 Iran war, the party expressed its support for Iran.
+Braun declared that Iran and Poland have a common cause and condemned the assassination of Ali Khamanei as a "manifestation of civilisational and personal savagery on the part of those who committed such an act".
+He also stated: "The doctrine of the absolute primacy of the claims and pretensions of ‘Greater Israel’, if ultimately it triumphs in the Middle East, will be enforced against us in Central Europe all the more easily and ruthlessly."
+Włodzimierz Skalik, a party's MP, also condemned the attacks of "the chauvinist genocidal and Zionist regime of Benjamin Netanyahu" against Iran.

 Minorities

-According to a report by the "Never Again" Association, the "Brown Book", many minorities have been regularly attacked by the representatives of the Confederation of the Polish Crown, including Jews, Muslims, refugees from Ukraine, and LGBT people.
+The party argues that Banderism, which it described as "brutal cruelty beyond our imagination", is becoming "the standard in our country", referring to the attitudes and behaviors of Ukrainians in Poland.
+It calls for the need to defend the Polish national identity, claiming that is being destroyed by non-Polish circles.
+In the party's charter, Freemasons are forbidden from joining.
+A report by the "Never Again" Association, known as the "Brown Book", alleges that Jews, Muslims, Ukrainian refugees, and LGBT people have been attacked by the representatives of the Confederation of the Polish Crown.